How To Forgive Others?

 Does forgiveness guarantee reconciliation?

-If the hurtful event involved someone whose relationship you value, forgiveness might lead to reconciliation.
+Forgiveness might lead to reconciliation if the hurtful event involves someone whose relationship you value.
 But that isn’t always the case.

 Reconciliation might be impossible if the offender has died or is unwilling to communicate with you.
 In other cases, reconciliation might not be appropriate.
 Still, forgiveness is possible — even if reconciliation isn’t.